asai2019/glioma-differentiation-sde/README.md

     (A) Terminally differentiated: cell's GFAP value >= 0.8 (differentiation threshold) at end of simulation (B) Clustering response dynamics: apply k-means clustering, with k=3, to entire GFAP profiles for all cells, corresponding to each signal
-8 | ompute channel capacity for CLE model when applying principal components analysis to identify d uncorrelated components
+8 | Compute channel capacity for CLE model when applying principal components analysis to identify d uncorrelated components
       identified from (z-standardized) time series data (d = 1,...,10).
 This experiment identifies the theoretical limits per se of achieving            optimal information transfer by removing as much correlation as possible, reducing the effects of extrinsic noise in       propagating dependent noise throughout dynamics.